Morning Doji Star Candlestick Patterns Explained: What They Are & How To Trade Them

 Morning Doji Star Pattern Diagram - A Japanese candlestick pattern that includes three candlesticks: 1) a long bearish candlestick, 2) a doji candlestick, and 3) a long bullish candlestick.
 It illustrates that price decreased significantly during the first time period, stalled during the second time period, then increased significantly during the third time period.

-It is a subtype of the doji star pattern and the opposite of the morning doji star.
+It is a subtype of the doji star pattern and the opposite of the evening doji star.
 It is also very similar to the bullish abandoned baby and morning star patterns.
 For all of these patterns, the middle candle is essentially the apex of a potential reversal.

 Of course, no candlestick pattern guarantees a particular outcome.
 Instead, they offer clues as to what is going on in the market.